Causal Inference with Truncation-by-Death and Unmeasured Confounding: Identification and Estimation

-\begin{remark} Although the substitutional variable $V$ plays an important role in observational studies for identifying the target causal estimands, interestingly, the introduction of the substitutional variable does not help identify $\Delta(x)$ under explainable nonrandom survival (Assumption \ref{ENS}, see Theorem \ref{thm1}).
-Under Assumptions 1 to 5, Equation \eqref{CSACE3} holds for any $\rho(v,x)$ (see Web Appendix D for the justification).
-A hypothesis test can then be performed.
+\begin{remark} Although the substitutional variable $V$ plays an important role in identifying the causal estimand, interestingly, invoking the substitutional variable does not help identify $\Delta_{\C}$ under explainable nonrandom survival (also known as principal ignorability; \citealp{hayden2005estimator, ding2017principal}): $E\{Y(1) \mid G=\text{LL}, V, X\} = E\{Y(1) \mid G=\text{LD}, V, X\}.$ The estimation of SACEC can be consistent for any misspecified $\rho(v,x)$; see Supplementary Material B. So a hypothesis test can be performed,

-If the null hypothesis $H_0$ is not rejected, then one can apply Theorem \ref{thm1} to obtain a naive estimate of the CSACE $\Delta(x)$. \end{remark}
+If the null hypothesis $H_0$ is not rejected, then the naive (survivor-case) estimator based solely on observed surivors would not suffer from severe bias. \end{remark}